-Over 9,200 extremely low-income households in Greater Des Moines (DSM) spend more than half of monthly income on rent.
+Over 9,200 extremely low-income households in DSM spend more than half of monthly income on rent.
 With that cost burden, there is little left for the other necessities of life, such as food, health care, education and transportation to employment.
-The implications of this on the lives of low-income renters are staggering and extend well beyond housing.
+The implications on the lives of low-income renters are staggering and extend well beyond housing.